-2.1 BAYESIAN NETWORKS
+2.1 LEARNING BNS

-A Bayesian network $B = \langle N, A, \Theta \rangle$ is a directed acyclic graph (DAG) $\langle N, A \rangle$ with a conditional probability distribution (CP table) for each node, collectively represented by Θ .
-Each node $n \in N$ represents a domain variable, and each arc $a \in A$ between nodes represents a probabilistic dependency (see Pearl 1988).
-In general, a BN can be used to compute the conditional probability of one node, given values assigned to the other nodes; hence, a BN can be used as a classifier that gives the posterior probability distribution of the classification node given the values of other attributes.
+A Bayesian network $B = \langle N, A, \theta \rangle$ is a directed acyclic graph (DAG) with a conditional probability distribution for each node.
+Each node $n \in N$ represents a domain variable, and each arc $a \in A$ between nodes represents a probabilistic dependency.
 When learning Bayesian networks from datasets, we use nodes to represent dataset attributes.

-We will later use the idea of a Markov boundary of a node n in a BN, where n's Markov boundary is a subset of nodes that "shields" n from being affected by any node outside the boundary.
-One of n's Markov boundaries is its Markov blanket, which is the union of n's parents, n's children, and the parents of n's children.
-When using a BN classifier on complete data, the Markov blanket of the classification node forms a natural feature selection, as all features outside the Markov blanket can be safely deleted from the BN.

-This can often produce a much smaller BN without compromising the classification accuracy.
+For a BN, a Markov boundary of a node is a subset of nodes that "shields" the node from being affected by any node outside the boundary.
+One Markov boundary of a node n is the union of the n's parents, n's children, and the parents of n's children.
+It is often called the Markov blanket of n.
+When using a BN classifier, the Markov blanket of the classification node forms a natural feature selection.
+All features outside the Markov blanket can be safely deleted from the BN, which can produce a much smaller BN without compromising the classification accuracy.